Lakefair: Organization

-Funding for Capital Lakefair is provided by contributions from individuals and businesses in their community, financial and/or in-kind donations by their sponsors and operations from the annual five-day festival in July.
+Funding for Capital Lakefair is provided by contributions from individuals and businesses in their community, local city/county lodging tax funds, grants, financial and/or in-kind donations by their sponsors and operations from the annual five-day festival in July.

 Lakefair was established in 1957 to celebrate the community and continues to be the largest such event in the area.

-Lakefair Week

-The annual summer festival takes place at Heritage Park in Olympia, Washington over the 3rd weekend in July.
-Some events such as the car show and grand parade are held outside of the park and within walking distance.

-Scholarship Program and Royal Court
+Scholarship program

-The Royalty tradition began with the first Lakefair in 1957, and the Scholarship Program was established years later in 1975 by Capitalarian Dee Hooper.
+The Royal Court tradition began with the first Lakefair in 1957, and the Scholarship Program was established years later in 1975 by Capitalarian Dee Hooper.
 It continues to be one of the most recognized scholarship programs in the Pacific Northwest and has awarded more than $500,000 in funding to date.
 The program is currently sponsored by their partners at Olympia Federal Savings.

-Members of the Royalty Court participate in all aspects of Capital Lakefair throughout the season.
+Members of the Scholarship Ambassador Program participate in all aspects of Capital Lakefair throughout the season.
 It provides an educational opportunity for participants to learn about themselves, their community and prepare for higher education and adult life.
 In addition to local events, members visit communities around the Pacific Northwest from Oregon to British Columbia as they travel with the Lakefair Float to other festivals.

-Each member of the Court receives a $3,000 scholarship, the Queen an additional $2,000, and remaining candidates $500 each.
+Each member of the Scholarship Ambassador Program receives a $3,000 scholarship, the Head Ambassador an additional $2,000, and remaining candidates $500 each.
 The funds may be applied to any form of higher education including a traditional degree, trade school or vocational training program.

-The process begins with each participating school selecting a representative by December to become their candidate for the Royalty Court.
+The process begins with each participating school selecting a representative by December to become their candidate for the Scholarship Ambassador Program.
 In early February candidates take part in a one-day event that includes a panel discussion, individual interviews with 5 independent judges from the business community and a speech on a predetermined subject.
-Once complete five young women will be nominated at Coronation to serve on the Court, one of whom is named Lakefair Queen.
+Once complete three to six young women will be nominated at Coronation to serve on the Court, one of whom is named Lakefair Head Ambassador (formerly the Queen).